Last updated: May 2026

 • Double-check inventory and cutoff dates

-• Use direct fulfilment to shorten delivery times and reduce risk
+• Use direct fulfillment to shorten delivery times and reduce risk

 Social commerce blends shopping and discovery inside the same app.
 Instead of relying only on your website, shoppers explore and buy through the social platforms where they already spend time.